kvk-2015/Monitor2-2013/README.md

 As a result settings of Volt control equipment were tuned: https://dzen.ru/a/YxoadV2THUlQT6EC

 Since 2014 home_site migrated to Raspberry Pi (Arch Linux ARM).
 Some scripts form 2016 are in Monitor_linux folder now...

+Some scripts used with IBM DB2 Express-C 10.5fp4 as Dgango supported database that time are stored in db2 folder now (as for perfomance tuning, all scripts except performance.cmd and db2CollectPerfomanceData.js are from the book DB2BP_System_Performance_0813.pdf, which is included too)...